Rainforest Wildlife Conservation Volunteering: on the borders of Taman Negara

 Walks are generally 3-5 hours long depending on the group and the route chosen.
 These jungle walks are fascinating and will really allow you to feel like one of the animals in the forest whilst looking out for signs of humans and poachers.
 If any snares are found, the GPS locations will be recorded and then they will be destroyed.
 Even old discarded snares continue to catch animals so it is vital that they are removed to prevent any further harm.
 If you’re keen to develop the skills needed for rainforest conservation, you will also be taught how to use GPS for location recording!
 Here, you will learn how to log the coordinates of any pug marks, snares, land clearings or road kill found.

 In 2018 we’ll also have more activities, from using SMART for anti-poaching patrols, to earning a tree-climbing certificate.
-Not to mention learning GIS skills and using camera traps to monitor wildlife!
+Not to mention learning GIS skills!

 PLEASE BE AWARE